 Uncooperative patients - How medical providers can establish patient's capacity of making decisions?

-Having to deal with an uncooperative patient who’s refusing care represents one of the most difficult situations medical providers have to face.
-Of course they must evaluate the condition of a patient but at the same time, they have to respect his or her will to refuse prehospital care, even if it is the wrong decision.
+Having to deal with uncooperative patients who are refusing care represents one of the most difficult situations medical providers have to face.
+Of course, they must evaluate the condition of a patient but at the same time, they have to respect his or her will to refuse prehospital care, even if it is the wrong decision.

 What legal rights say about this sort of situation?

 Medical providers do what they can to persuade the patients in receving the correct care, but until they have the capacity to make decisions for themselves, providers cannot do anything.
 Police can arrest the victims if they do not cooperate, but they still have the right to refuse care.

 So the main question that a paramedic has to make is: do patients have the capacity to make decisions for themselves or not?